 “He established himself as a guy who can make plays last year, I would like to see him become more of a vocal leader this season.
 It’s a conversation we had back in the spring and he is working every day to establish himself in that role,” Nowell said about his 2018 expectations for Byrd.

-Byrd said that he is most effective when rushing the passer but likes to stop the run saying that his quick first step off of the line of scrimmage helps to make tackles on the edge.
+Byrd said that he is most effective when rushing the passer but likes to stop the run.
+His quick first step off of the line of scrimmage helps to make tackles on the edge.

 “My mentality on the field is to do my job every single play.
 My job may not be making the tackle every single time, but it may be me taking on blockers that allows my guys to make plays.”